numberly/appnexus-client/README.rst

 Custom Data Representation
 --------------------------

-You can hook your own data representation class with this client.
+You can hook your own data representation class with appnexus-client.
 For this, you must use a function that exposes this signature:

 .. code-block:: python

     function(client, service, object)

-The client is, of course, an AppNexusClient object.
-The service is a string containing the service to which the object belongs.
+The client is, of course, an AppNexusClient instance.
+The service must be a string representing the service to which the object belongs.
 And finally, the object is a python dictionnary containing data about an AppNexus entity.
 The return value of this function will be used as a data representation.

-To use this function and get the desired data representation, you must pass it to the client through the `representation` keyword argument:
+To use this function and get the desired data representation, you must pass it to the client through the `representation` keyword argument.

+If you want to retrieve data as a list of tuples instead of a dict, you could do the following:

 .. code-block:: python

-    client = AppNexusClient("username", "password", representation=function)
+    def tuple_representation(client, service, object):
+        return object.items()
+    connect("username", "password", representation=tuple_representation)